-Cited as the ‘Dr. Who of AI’, Rose is Director of EDUCATE, and Professor of Learner Centred Design at UCL Knowledge Lab.
+Cited as the ‘Dr. Who of AI’, Rose is Director of EDUCATE, co-founder of the IEAIED, and Professor of Learner Centred Design at UCL Knowledge Lab.
 She was named as one of 20 most influential people in Education on the Seldon List 2017, and her research involves the design and evaluation of EdTech using theories from the learning sciences and techniques from Artificial Intelligence.

 Mutlu is an academic faculty member at University College London and has a particular interest in researching the potential of emerging Educational Technologies such as Artificial Intelligence and Learning Analytics to continuously evaluate and support human development.
-In addition to this, Mutlu works with UNESCO’s international expert group on ICT in Education.
-He is Director of Research at EDUCATE and sits in the working group of UCL’s Grand Challenges on Transformative Technologies.
+Mutlu supervises PhD projects and teaches the MA in Education and Technology programme at the IOE.

-A computational social scientist with a research focus on Artificial Intelligence for education and learning analytics, Carmel is the Head of Data Science for EDUCATE and a Senior Research Fellow at UCL’s Institute of Education.
-Owner of multiple patents and author of numerous publications in medtech, data integration, and semantic warehousing, Carmel did her PhD at the University of Haifa, and has 3 children, enjoying in her spare time experimental cooking and high-intensity gardening.
+A computational social scientist with a research focus on Artificial Intelligence for education and learning analytics, Carmel is the Director of Data Science & AI for EDUCATE Ventures Research, and a Senior Research Fellow at UCL’s Institute of Education.
+Owner of multiple patents and author of numerous publications in medtech, data integration, and semantic warehousing, Carmel did her PhD at the University of Haifa, Israel.

 Ibrahim Bashir is a Software Developer currently working as a Data Engineer.
 Ibrahim is a Fulbright fellow and has a Masters in Computer Science from Louisiana State University.
 His work in the last 9 years has focused on the intersection of Big Data, Machine Learning and IoT.
 Once a passionate hobby roboticist, he hasn’t gone near one in years after 9 of the 12 machines he built from scratch for a swarm robotics project wouldn’t play nice and fried their circuit boards.